FedericoCantarelli/LabFir2021/README.md

 # Lab of FCI 2021
 This is the lab from the course _"Fondamenti di Comunicazioni e Internet"_.
 I attended at this course at Politecnico di Milano in A.Y.
 2020/2021.

 ## Python Packages Used
 Requests: for managing http requests and to get results from different sites
+Socket: for socket programming

 ## List of exercises
 Ex1 -> multiple http request